jesuslopezpino/ExampleQuery/README.md

 ```
 #### UniqueException
 ExampleQuery returns `UniqueException` when a unique constraint is violated, this is because the rely on that constraint should be part of database.
 To consider that behavior part as save action exception, it will be easier for developer to identify that exception and the involved fields and values.
-A unique exception contains: the entity instance that violated the constraint, the class of the entity, the `@UniqueException` annotation instance and a detailed message. `ServiceImpl` needs that the uk constraint name will be defined inside the annotation `@Table` unique constraints array.
+A unique exception contains: the entity instance that violated the constraint, the class of the entity, the `@UniqueException` annotation instance and a detailed message. `RepositoryImpl` needs that the uk constraint name will be defined inside the annotation `@Table` unique constraints array.
 ```java
 @Entity
 @Table(name = "CUSTOMER", uniqueConstraints = {